CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 ![papers](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_19.png)

 Download your sheet as a csv file the same way we did before.
-You can overwrite the
+Move it to the Class_Data/2_MakingData folder.
+You can (and should) rename these files.

+Repeat this process for the other newspaper file.

 ### Geocoding